nus-cs2103-AY2324S1/ip/docs/README.md

 ### 🔐 Saving the data

-Data are saved in the hard disk automatically after exiting the program.
+Data are saved in the hard disk automatically after every action.
 There is no need to save manually.